drewsonne/aus-colonial-massacres/README.md

 ## Usage

-A machine-readable version of the data can be found in this repository at [aus-colonial-massacres.json](aus-colonial-massacres.json).
+A machine-readable version of the data can be found in this repository at [aus-colonial-massacres.json](aus-colonial-massacres.json) this version preserves the original structure of the data as extracted from the page above.
+A second file [aus-colonial-massacres-cleaned.json](aus-colonial-massacres-cleaned.json) has taken liberties with the structure and formatting of the data to provide a more machine readable version.

+### aus-colonial-massacres-cleaned.json

+The following changes have been made

 ## Citation